 Effusion diameter: Joint effusion was assessed based on the greatest diameter of the fluid accumulation, perpendicular to the long axis of the leg on non-enhanced PD-FS, as follows; grade 0, < 5 mm; grade 1, between 5 mm and 10 mm; grade 2, between 10 mm and 20 mm; and grade 3, > 20 mm[19].

-WORMS scoring for synovial effusion: Synovial effusion was evaluated to describe the synovitis according to the WORMS system[10].
+Whole-Organ Magnetic Resonance Imaging Score (WORMS) for synovial effusion: Synovial effusion was evaluated to describe the synovitis according to the WORMS system[10].
 Joint effusion was graded collectively from 0 to 3 in terms of the percentage of the estimated maximal distention of the synovial cavity, as follows: grade 0, normal; grade 1, < 33%; grade 2, 33% to 66%; and grade 3, > 66%.

 Statistical analysis